Stay updated!

 To reach Wadi Hitan and the Valley of the Whales, visitors can start by renting a car in Cairo and driving to the Fayoum region.
 Once in Fayoum, it is essential to rent a jeep for access to the remote site.
 Alternatively, joining an organized tour from Cairo is the most convenient option, as it provides transportation and guides who enhance the experience with their insights about the area.

 The allure of Wadi Hitan lies not only in its rich archeological significance but also in its isolation amidst the vast desert landscape.
 As you approach Whale Valley, the rugged terrain and serene surroundings create a profound sense of wonder.
 Exploring the site, visitors can marvel at the well-preserved fossilized remains set against an awe-inspiring backdrop, making it a unique destination for those interested in natural history and geology.
-Wadi Hitan serves as a striking reminder of the Earth's evolutionary past, inviting exploration and reflection in a stunning desert oasis.

-When planning your visit, opting for a guided tour not only simplifies the logistics but also enriches your visit with expert knowledge.
+Opting for a trip to the Valley of the Whales not only simplifies the logistics but also enriches your visit with expert knowledge.

 Inside Egypt offers exclusive tours that include a visit to the Valley of Whales.
 Our 14 Days in Egypt Tour incorporates Wadi Hitan as a highlight.
 For those opting for shorter tours, such as the 10-Day or 8-Day Egypt Tours, a one-day add-on is available, allowing participants to experience the incredible wonders of this UNESCO World Heritage site.